Mathos42/FastVideoDSPlayer/readme.md

 -    Support for Argv (for use with TWiLight Menu++, for example)
 -    Video controls: play/pause, next video, previous video, auto-play next video in the folder and keyframe search
 -    Disables the lower screen’s backlight during playback to save power
+-    Handling accented letters in directory and file names

 ## Controls
 ### Buttons